DaveBenham/VenomModules/README.md

 Bernoulli Switch is fully polyphonic.
 There are two modes available from the context menu that determine how many virtual coin tosses are performed based on the number of channels on each input:
 - **TRIG and PROB only** (default)

-  The number of coin flips is the maximum channel count found across the TRIG and PROG inputs.
+  The number of coin flips is the maximum channel count found across the TRIG and PROB inputs.
 If one of the inputs is monophonic, and the other polyphonic, then the monophonic input is replicated to match the channel count of the polyphonic input.
 If a polyphonic input is missing channels, then the missing channels are treated as 0V.

   If the coin flip count is 1 (both TRIG and PROB are mono), then polyphonic inputs to A and/or B are treated as a whole - all of the channels on the A input are directed to either the A or B output.
 The same for the B input.
 The number of channels need not match across A and B.